presto8/apert/README.md

 Apert is an open-source router project based on NixOS.

-The name apert is inspired by the aperture of a camera that opens and closes to control the amount of light into the camera.
+The name apert is inspired by the aperture of a camera that opens and closes to control the amount of light that enters the camera.
 Similarly, apert opens and closes to control the amount of data that enters the home network.
-The name is also inspired by Neil Stephenson's book "Anathem", in which a giant door opens periodically during a ceremony called apert to control the spread of information.
+The name is also inspired by the book [Anathem](https://en.wikipedia.org/wiki/Anathem), in which a giant door opens periodically during a ceremony called apert to control the spread of information.

 # Tech Stack